that-ponderer/p-shell/README.md

 - 🪟 Built on **Niri** for maximum minimalism.

 > [!IMPORTANT]
-> This project is prone to drastic change as it is in constant development.
+> Expect a few bugs, while I try to keep it as moduler as possible its still based
+> on my personal use.

 # TODO: